NOM-Network/Melba-Toaster/README.md

-# Melba-Toaster
+# Melba Toaster

-This is the presentation part of NOM Network's VTuber **Melba Toast**.
+This is the presentation part of NOM Network's VTuber **[Melba Toast](https://www.twitch.tv/melbathetoast/)**.

-Written in Godot, this program allows the Melba Toast model to speak, show animations, have expressions and such, driven by the backend.
+Written using [Godot](https://godotengine.org/) and GDScript, this program allows the Melba Toast model to speak, show animations, have expressions and such, driven by the backend.
 Includes the Control Panel.

 Communication with the backend follows [this API schema](API_SCHEMA.md).